KVON-CODE/OmniTransfer/README.md

 OmniTransfer is a professional-looking WPF wrapper for Robocopy, designed to handle high-volume data migrations with a focus on speed, safety, and system-level efficiency.

 ## Key Features
-**48-Thread Optimization:** Hard-capped, selectable thread counts to maximize I/O throughput without saturating system resources.
+**Thread Optimization:** Hard-capped, selectable thread counts to maximize I/O throughput without saturating system resources.

 **Windows Shell Integration:** Custom Registry-based context menu for "Right-Click to Move" functionality.